Two very common questions that get asked are:

 - The compact Sanivite is usually concealed in a kitchen unit but can also be concealed behind a demountable panel to give access if required.

 The waste pump for showers and hand wash basins Sanishower is a small, strong, purpose designed pump for discharging hot waste water from shower and washbasin to a distant drain.

 The product is especially useful where a shower or wash basin is to be sited in a place where gravity drainage will be difficult or impossible to run - for example in a basement or on an internal wall of a property.
 Sanishower can be installed next to or underneath a shower tray with access and will discharge waste water through 22mm small-bore pipework, vertically up to 4 metres or horizontally up to 50 metres or a lesser combination of both.

-Check our video section on toilets and watch the film on "toilet installation" for a visual demonstration on how to install a toilet.
+Check our video section and watch the film on toilet installation for a visual demonstration on how to install a toilet.